 Naio the feather doesn’t quite fit in.

-…She stares up at the clouds each morning, feeling lost and out of place.
-An icy storm sweeps her into the sky where she meets a lost red balloon, and together they discover the truth of who she is and secrets of the clouds.
+…she stares anxiously up at the clouds each morning, feeling lost and out of place.
+Unaware of the icy storm approaching, she is swept into the sky, where she discovers the truth of who she is and the true nature of the clouds.

 Two short stories